The Future Grail Series: The Rolex Sky-Dweller ref. 326139

 It’s safe to say that the 2012 launch of the Sky-Dweller series was a big moment in the Rolex story.

 The world’s most successful watchmaker introduces brand new models about as often as astronomers discover new planets, and they hadn’t brought out an entirely original family with a never-before-seen name since the first of the Yacht-Masters emerged in the early nineties.
-The last one before that was the Daytona, way back in 1963.
+The last one before that was the Sea-Dweller, way back in 1967.

 In between, they had given us ‘sequels’ to already established watches; so we had the GMT-Master II, which was very similar to its foundation piece, along with the Explorer II and Yacht-Master II, which were not.